Arduous Destiny : Canada’s alternative to the Great Barbecue, 1873-1896Mar 8th, 2017 | By Randall White | Category: Heritage Now

 Something of the now freshly relevant potential directions cast aside by the old British Dominion of Canada when the Macdonald government hanged Louis Riel in 1885 can still be dimly apprehended in the dominion’s second census of 1881.
 At this point censuses were conducted by the federal Department of Agriculture.
 And the mastermind of the 1871 and 1881 exercises was Joseph Charles Taché, first deputy minister of agriculture (ie the senior civil servant in the department).

-Joseph Charles Taché was in fact a nephew of Etienne Paschall Taché — an old Canada East partner of John A. Macdonald’s, in two double-barrelled governments of the old United Province of Canada.
+Joseph Charles Taché was in fact a nephew of Etienne Paschall Taché — a Canada East partner of John A. Macdonald’s in more than one double-barrelled government of the old United Province of Canada.
 Lest anyone think Joseph Charles’s appointment was just a sad example of nepotism in the public service of the early Canadian confederation, he also had other “impressive credentials, which included a medical qualification as well as legislative, journalistic, and academic experience.”
 He served as first deputy minister of agriculture in the new dominion from 1867 to 1888.

 A little of the flavour of the 1881 census can be gleaned from the classification of “Origins of the People” — which divided the 4,324,810 reported Canadian residents of the day, coast to coast to coast, into 19 different alphabetically ordered groups : African (0.5%), Chinese (0.1%), Dutch (0.7%), English (20.4%), French (30.1%), German (5.9%), Icelander (0.02%), Indian (or First Nations – 2.5%), Irish (22.1%), Italian (0.04%), Jewish (0.02%), Russian and Polish (0.03%), Scandinavian (0.1%), Scotch (16.2%), Spanish and Portuguese (0.03%), Swiss (0.1%), Welsh (0.2%), Various Other Origins (0.06%), and Not given (0.9%).